 Advantages of Skimlinks

 -You have instant access to every merchant.
-I haven’t been able to access Airbnb, Athleta or Allianz elsewhere for different and those all earn me money.
+For a long time I wasn’t able to access Zappos or the Athleta affiliate programs elsewhere for different reasons and those all earn me money.
 I’m still waiting on approval with other networks for merchants that fit my content and my readers, which is extremely frustrating.